camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

   * Values for the mandatory parameters `scope`, `response_type`, `client_id` and `redirect_uri` MUST be included using the OAuth2.0 request syntax.
 The values for these parameters MUST match those in the signed request object.
   * The fields iss, aud, iat, exp and jti MUST be included in the signed request object.
   * For all other parameters, the authorization server MUST only use the parameters contained in the signed request object.
-  * The request SHALL be rejected by the authorisation server if the iat claim is later than the time of receipt, or if the difference between the exp claim and iat claim is greater than 300 seconds.
+  * The request SHALL be rejected by the authorization server if the iat claim is later than the time of receipt, or if the difference between the exp claim and iat claim is greater than 300 seconds.

 It is RECOMMENDED that the value of the `aud` field of the signed authentication request is the URL of the [Authorization Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).
 The authorization server MAY accept different values of the `aud` field e.g. the `issuer` field of its [OpenID Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).